-“Since 1999, thinkers, practitioners, dreamers, and eaters have gathered at Sequatchie Valley Institute for the annual Food for Life event near Chattanooga, TN…”
+From 1999 to 2018, thinkers, practitioners, dreamers, and eaters gathered at Sequatchie Valley Institute for the annual Food for Life event near Chattanooga, TN…

-- Bring all the kids along so they can take part in the immersive outdoor children’s program, which includes planting a Three Sisters Garden, hiking on beautiful trails, outdoor games, and learning about good food, plants, critters, and the forest.
-One of the most well-loved activities is the “Kid’s Trade Blanket.”
-This hearkens back to the North American fur trade and it assists young ones in their exploration of the concept of value.
+Children took part in the immersive outdoor children’s program, which included planting a Three Sisters Garden, hiking on beautiful trails, outdoor games, and learning about good food, plants, critters, and the forest.
+One of the most well-loved activities was the “Kid’s Trade Blanket.”
+This hearkened back to the North American fur trade and it assisted young ones in their exploration of the concept of value.

-Workshop instructors from a wide background of expertise and experience, cooks, work traders, and sponsors all make our most well-known event quite spectacular!
+Workshop instructors from a wide background of expertise and experience, cooks, work traders, and sponsors all made our most well-known event quite spectacular!